 Fitness apps, trackers and watches can be used to record distance, measure your heart rate or even guide you along a specific route.
 There are a wide range of options available – from free apps that run on almost all smartphones to waterproof pulse watches with barometric altitude sensors.
 Many athletes find it motivating to analyse their data in order to visualise the progress they’re making.
 In our article on fitness apps, we review a number of the most popular tracking apps for your smartphone.

-The Sanitas Active app encourages you to get more exercise and eat healthily.
+The Sanitas Active encourages you to get more exercise and.
 It counts steps and tracks your activity while cycling or swimming.
 When you reach your daily targets you get coins which you can exchange for vouchers.
 And with the new Sports check-in you can now also earn coins when you go to the gym or do yoga courses, for example.
 A meditation programme with relaxing music creates the right atmosphere for recovery between training sessions.
-The practical Food Scanner helps you understand your eating habits.

 Find music that motivates you